Why do I need life insurance in my 50s and 60s?

 10. Think about using your super fund to pay your premiums

-Many life insurers are allowing partial rollovers from existing super funds to fund insurance policies held in dedicated “insurance only” super funds.
-The rollover pays your annual life insurance premium and the fund holds your policy in a super environment.
-While this can be tax effective and ease your cashflow problems there are some negatives to this approach – see Pros and Cons of insurance in super and go to Get Advice to speak with one of our advisers about your situation.
+While this can be tax effective and ease your cashflow problems by accessing your super balance there are some negatives to having your insurance through a super fund – see Pros and Cons of insurance in super and go to Get Advice to speak with one of our advisers about your situation.